-- 12. Disclosure and Engagement.
+- 11. Commissioner Recruitment.
+The Commission is recruiting to fill two Commission appointed vacancies that will occur in January 2023.
+A third vacancy to occur at the same time will be subject to appointment by the Mayor.
+Attached is the announcement and application that is being distributed widely via the Commission's website, email distribution lists, social media, and other channels.
+(Announcement and Application; Recruitment Flyer) - 12.
+Limited Public Financing Program Commission staff provides an overview of upcoming activities planned to implement the Limited Public Financing Program for the 2022 election.
+(Staff Memo) - 13.
+Disclosure and Engagement.
 Lead Analyst Suzanne Doran provides an overview of education, outreach, disclosure, and data illumination activities for this past month.
-(Disclosure Report) - 13.
+(Disclosure Report) - 14.
 Enforcement Program.
-Acting Enforcement Chief/Investigator Simon Russell provides a monthly update on the Commission's enforcement work since the last regular Commission meeting.
-(Enforcement Report; Dismissal Letter 22-16) - 14.
+Enforcement Chief Kellie Johnson provides a monthly update on the Commission's enforcement work since the last regular Commission meeting.
+(Enforcement Report; Dismissal Letter 22-02; Dismissal Letter 22-03; Dismissal Letter 22-04; Dismissal Letter 22-05; Dismissal Letter 22-06) - 15.
 Executive Director's Report.
-Executive Director Kellie Johnson reports on overall projects, priorities, and significant activities since the Commission's last meeting.(Executive Director's Report) - 15.
+Acting Executive Director Suzanne Doran reports on overall projects, priorities, and significant activities since the Commission's last meeting.
+(Executive Director's Report; Grand Jury Report) - 16.
 Future Meeting Business.
 Commissioners and staff may propose topics for action or discussion at future Commission meetings.